ravindra098/Advertising/README.md

 ###dvertising-LogisticRegressionModel

-#### Creating a model that will predict whether or not users will click on an ad based on features of fake advertising data set.This data set contains the following features:
+#### Creating a model that will predict whether or not a user will click on an Advertisement based on features of fake advertising data set.This data set contains the following features:

 1.Daily Time Spent on Site': consumer time on site in minutes.